“Noah was a righteous man, blameless among the people of his time.”

 Eventually, Noah and his family came out of the ark, when it was evident that the earth's surface had dried.
 To be sure of this, he had sent a dove to check on two occasions.

 After the flood, Noah and his sons offered sacrifices to God.
-God blessed them and made a covenant with them saying He will never destroy the earth with flood again, making the rainbow the sign of His covenant.
+God blessed them and made a covenant (a promise) with them saying He would never destroy the earth with flood again, making the rainbow the sign of His covenant.
 Noah lived another 350 years after the flood.

-The life of Noah shows how important obedience to God's word and commandment is.
-He was righteous and upheld his faith in God, when everybody else was being rebellious to God.
+The life of Noah shows how important obedience to God’s word and commandment is.
+He was righteous and stayed true to his faith in God, when everyone else was being rebellious to God.
 In return, God saved him and his household from destruction.

 Are you done?